727-205-7077

 How Bipolar Disorder Affects Women Differently

-Bipolar disorder in women often manifests differently than in men due to biological and societal influences.
+Bipolar disorder often manifests differently than in men due to biological and societal influences.
 Women are more likely to experience:

 Your journey to health and recovery starts at The Wave of Edgewater